Alpkant/Offline-Signature-Verification-on-Real-World-Documents/README.md

 # Offline Signature Verification on Real-World Documents
 This is the official repository of our CVPRW2020 Biometrics Workshop paper "Offline Signature Verification on Real-World Documents".
-This repository contains Tobacco-800 Signature pairs to simulate a signature verification
+This repository contains Tobacco-800 dataset signature pairs to simulate a signature verification setup.
+Tobacco-800 is not focuses on signature verification but it contains real world documents with signatures.
+Therefore, we structured the signature pairs by using author informations to create a signature verification setup.

 ## Tobacco-800 Signature Pairs
 All signatures that have been extracted from Tobacco-800 dataset [1] are named with page name used in annotations.
 Some signatures have been removed due to mislabeling and no valid ID issues.